Pratyush/hekaton-system/docs/cpu_arch_sketch.md

    checker will only absorb the tail of the list it's given.
 So we need to give it a throwaway element that won't be absorbed

-We pick the placeholder element to be equal to the "real" first element of the mem-sorted transcript, but with the timestamp set to 0.
-As mentioned before, this is to preserve a total ordering, as mentioned before.
+We are further constrained by the fact that we don't want the placeholder element to change whether the next element is considered a first-access or not.
+Thus, we reserve RAM index 0 and timestamp 0 for the placeholder value, and make the initial placeholder a `Load` of 0 from index 0 at time 0.
+Because nothing else uses index 0, this is essentially a no-op.
+Alternatively, we can use RAM index -1 if it makes dev ergonomics easier.

 ## Harvard arch

 We have to use a different tactic for Harvard than what we did above.
 Copying `op_i` to use as a memory operation doesn't work anymore, since `op_i` and `op_m` are in entirely different memory segments now.
-So instead we do something simpler: just repeat the data memory operation from the last tick, increment the timestamp, and set `is_padding=true`.
-That is, if `(t, op_m)` is the previous data memory op, then we set `(t', op_m') = (t+1, op_m[is_padding=true])`.
+So instead we do something simpler: just repeat the data memory operation from the last tick, increment the timestamp, set `is_padding=true`, and set the op type to `Load`.
+That is, if `(t, op_m)` is the previous data memory op, then we set `(t', op_m') = (t+1, op_m[type=Load, is_padding=true])`.
+This would technically be consistent even without `[type=Load]`, but we need it because padding entries must be loads.
+Padding entries aren't subject to checking by `exec_checker`, so a `Store` on a no-op instruction would still end up in the mem-sorted transcript and cause it to believe a real store happened.

-If there is no data memory op whatsoever in the data transcript, then we invent one.
-In fact, this will be the placeholder entry in the memory-sorted data transcript.
-It can be anything, so let it be a load of 0 from index 0, at timestamp 0.
-We can then use this as the template for `op_m` in the above expression.

-If there's already a mem op in the data transcript, then we let the initial placeholder be equal to this, but with the timestamp set to 0 (just like the von Neumann case).

-We also have to address how to pad out the program memory.
-This is easier, since there are no missing entries.
-The only question is what to pick for the initial placeholder value.
-As above, we simply let it equal the first "real" instruction load, with timestamp 0.
+### Initial element of the mem-sorted transcript

+We don't have to do anything different here.
+Let the placeholder element be all zeros.

 # Sketch of proving procedure